-- 1. Store data on trusted cloud services, not on personal computers or servers.
-Anything stored on a personal device faces higher risk from hackers, theft, accident or raids than data stored in the cloud. - a.
-No one should have access to all files on the network; accounts with comprehensive administrator access should not be used for day-to-day work.
+- Store data on trusted cloud services, not on personal computers or servers.
+Anything stored on a personal device faces higher risk from hackers, theft or accidents than data stored in the cloud. - No one should have access to all files on the network; accounts with comprehensive administrator access should not be used for day-to-day work.
 Divide your file storage into department folders and grant access accordingly. - b.
 Ensure access to shared content is by invitation only.
 Some file management services also allow for implementing expiration dates on invitations and access. - c.
 Periodically audit what is being shared and with whom. - 2.
-Have a separate "guest" wifi network for visitors and volunteers that limits their access to campaign resources.
+Have a separate "guest" wifi network for visitors and volunteers that limits their access to party and campaign resources.
 Try to purchase routers that offer a "guest profile" that will automatically segment your network.
-We strongly suggest changing the network password at the end of campaign events when there might be a large turnover of staff. - 3.
-When traveling, or before you set up your campaign office, avoid public wifi services as much as possible and use trusted wifi networks wherever possible.
-If you need mobile wifi, then try to provide campaign staffers with mobile wifi hotspots for tethering.
+We strongly suggest changing the network password at the end of campaign events when there might be a large turnover of staff and volunteers. - 3.
+Avoid public wifi services as much as possible and use trusted wifi networks wherever possible.
+If you need mobile wifi, then try to provide party and campaign staffers with mobile wifi hotspots for tethering.
 Public wifi is often free and easy to connect with, but attackers can also use it to penetrate your hardware. - a.
 Where possible, staffers should use a VPN (virtual private network).
 VPNs help protect against intruders when on public wifi.
 Examples of VPN services include ExpressVPN or TunnelBear.
 Not all VPNs are created equal.
-Beware of free services: many are looking to take your data! - 4.
-Secure your browser.
+Beware of free services: many are looking to take your data! - Secure your browser.
 PC Magazine ranked Chrome and Firefox as the two safest browsers in 2017.
 Regardless of what browser you use, keep it up to date.